SchildCode/VBA-Cleaner/README.md

 * Exports everything!
 * Creates a destination by `firstSheet.Copy` to a new workbook (no placeholder sheet), then copies remaining sheets/charts back.
 * Imports non-document components back.
 * For `ThisWorkbook` and each tab (worksheet or chart) strips and re-imports all source code.
+Document module code is re-inserted with `AddFromString` after stripping header/attribute lines to avoid “`VERSION 1.0 CLASS …`” showing in the editor.
 * Finally saves to a local path (OneDrive/SharePoint URL → local mirror), the closes file without compiling p-code.
 <br>